steeleb/python_targetpractice/README.md

 # python_targetpractice

 Just a quick try at using `targets` to check and run python scripts.
-This will be needed to grab data using the GEE API scripts, here, we run a couple of quick .py scripts to test functionality.
+Here, we run a couple of quick .py scripts to test functionality within `targets`.
+This is in part a quick sanity check to see how to integrate python scripts into a `targets` workflow, since `targets` does not explicitly work with .py scripts.

+NOTE: This example
+uses the Earth Engine API as a test case for python interoperability within targets.
+Earth Engine API requires an Earth Engine account.

 ------------------------------------------------------------------------